 Diverticulitis can be either mild or severe.
 Thankfully, patients who have mild conditions do not need to consider surgery as a form of treatment.
 On the other hand, people who suffer with severe symptoms of diverticulitis that cannot be controlled by other treatments, may have no other option left besides surgery.
 Patients who need surgery (and are limited in their ability to perform work) can appeal for social security disability benefits.

 While Diverticulitis is not listed in the Social Security Administration’s Bluebook, matching symptoms and conditions to a similar health listing, can allow the individual to apply for disability benefits.
 A social security disability lawyer can help by ensuring all of the details of the paperwork and the supporting documentation for Diverticulitis disability are complete.
 An attorney will work with the applicant from start to finish, including being present for any hearings, as well.

 When a patient is diagnosed with small and bulging pouches in the digestive system, it is diagnosed as Diverticulitis.
 It can cause fever, abdominal pain, nausea, changes in the patient’s bowel habits, and more.

 Recurring and severe cases would need surgery.
 Otherwise, if the patient immediately visits the doctor upon getting unexplained abdominal pain and fever, the chances of surgery decreases.

-The treatment depends on the severity and seriousness of the infection.
+Treatment options depend on the severity of the infection.
 Sometimes, bowel rest (i.e., no solid food) or even bed rest is recommended.
-Patients require making changes in the diet.
+Patients will be required to make changes to their diet.
 Doctors prescribe antibiotics for treating Diverticulitis.